Esxoyne/it-company-task-manager/README.md

 1. **Authentication system**: create a new account and login using username and password

-2. You can **update your personal information** in your profile page
+2. You can **update your personal information** on your profile page

 3. **Manage projects and tasks** using web interface